Here, we answer all your ISA-related questions to clear up anything you might not be sure about...

 2) Is an ISA the best savings vehicle for a large deposit?

-This allowance means basic rate taxpayers can earn £1,000 in savings interest each year in ANY savings account tax-free.
-Higher rate taxpayers can earn £500.
+However, as of April 6, 2016, basic rate taxpayers can earn £1,000 in savings interest a year in ANY savings account tax-free, while higher rate taxpayers can earn £500.

-As a result, ISAs are no longer quite so attractive because there are other ways to avoid the tax hit.
-BUT it is still worth saving in a cash ISA as any interest you earn from it won't count towards your personal savings allowance.
-Find out more
+As a result, ISAs are no longer quite so attractive.
+BUT it is still worth saving in one as any interest you earn from cash ISAs won't count towards this new personal savings allowance.
+Find out more here.